S33bu/CultureQuest/README.md

 1. Download Android Studio
 2. Clone this Repo
 3. Sync the gradle if needed
-4. Boot up a virutal android phone if needed
+4. Boot up a virtual android phone if needed
 5. Android Studio should show "app" top middle of screen and click the green start button
 6. All of the dependencies should be applied/installed automatically